bertjan/quarkus-graalvm-aws-lambda/README.md

 	SAM configuration file [samconfig.toml]:
 	SAM configuration environment [default]:
 ```
+Note: if you already have a lambda deployed with name "sam-app", it will be replaced by this lambda!
+Update the name accordingly.

 The `sam deploy` command will return the URL of the deployed lambda+API gateway.